Create a Live Encoding session

 Begin your Live Encoding presentation.
 Start your camera or open your files to begin encoding and subsequently recording and broadcasting your presentation in real time.
 As you broadcast, you can switch sources and insert captions into the stream on the fly.

 Archive and modify your presentation.
 Depending on the output options that you set, after you finish your broadcast, Expression Encoder saves an encoded version in the location you specify.
 You have several options for working with the file from that point.
-For example, you can create several streaming broadcasts in a single session while you are in Live Encoding mode and specify each subsequent file to open as a job so that when you exit Live Encoding mode, you can then package those files in Silverlight templates to prepare the files for an on-demand, rich web presentation.
+For example, you can create several streaming broadcasts in a single session while you are in Live Encoding mode and specify each subsequent file to open as a job so that when you exit Live Encoding mode, you can then package those files in Silverlight templates to prepare the files for an on-demand, rich web presentation, or for any other kind of distribution.

 To enter the Live Encoding mode